-Here’s another cheap option for those still looking to ball at ease.
-Forget about $150+ signatures for now – I present you my 8-month outdoor KD Trey 5 VIII review.
+Here’s another cheap option for those still looking to ball on a budget, but comfortably.
+Forget about $150+ signatures for now – I present you my 8-month outdoor KD Trey 5 VIII review!
 Clocked at just $90, KD’s takedown model from Nikey looks VERY promising.

-As a 6’1 two-guard at ~175 lbs, I’ll break down the shoe’s fit & comfort aspects, on-court performance, versatility, and value for the price.
+As a 6’1 two-guard at ~175 lbs, I’ll break down the shoe’s fit & comfort aspects, on-court performance, build quality, versatility, and value for the price.
+I’ll also give you some alternative options at the end.
 Can a 90 dollar model outwork the more expensive competition?
 Let’s find out!

 Let’s start with the sizing situation.
 KD likes his shoes long and narrow and that’s probably his foot shape.
 The KD Trey 5 VIII may run a little long & snug for most people but if you’ve had a KD model in the past, you’re already used to this.

 Regular/narrow footers will be okay with their regular size but expect a compact fit.
 I don’t recommend stepping a half size down just because there’s a tiny bit of wiggle room at the front.